scipy-conference/scipy_proceedings/papers/jon_mease/jon_mease.rst

-The integration of graphical widgets into the notebook workflow allows users to configure ad-hoc control panels to interactively sweep over parameters using graphical widget controls rather than by editing code or writing loops over a fixed range of values.
+The integration of graphical widgets into the notebook workflow allows users to configure ad-hoc control panels to interactively sweep over parameters using graphical widget controls, rather than by editing code or writing loops over fixed ranges of values.

 The infrastructure behind the built-in ipywidgets is available to library authors and many custom ipywidgets libraries have been developed